-All 32 NFL teams are required to trim their rosters from the 90 players allowed during the preseason to the 53 players allowed during the regular season by 4:00 p.m.
-Eastern Daylight Time on Saturday, August 31.
-As a result, nearly 1200 NFL players are cut en masse.
+All 32 NFL teams were required to trim their rosters to the 53 players allowed during the regular season by 4:00 p.m.
+Eastern Daylight Time yesterday.
+As a result, more than 800 NFL players were cut en masse.
 Most of the players cut are subject to waivers.
-Veterans cut with four years of NFL service are not subject to waivers and will immediately become unrestricted free agents.
+Veterans cut with four years of NFL service are not subject to waivers and immediately became unrestricted free agents.

 Let’s take a closer look at how the waiver process works.

 What Players Must Pass Through Waivers?